netshepsky/VRC-PitVipers/README.md

 - Open the project in Unity
 - Go to Packages -> Pit Vipers -> Assets
 - Drag the "Pit Vipers" prefab object into your scene heirarchy.
 Then drag it under your avatar root
+- Turn on the disabled "Pit Vipers" object (so you can see what you're doing)
+- Move/scale the game object until the glasses are in the desired spot
+- Turn the pit vipers game object back off (the child object, not the one with the VRCFury component on it)
 - ???
 - PROFIT.
 NOW YOU LOOK SICK AS FUCK (toggle them on in your radial menu, under Clothing -> Pit Vipers)